openlibhums/memory-alpha/content/support/identifiers/crossref-article-doi-placeholder.md

 title: Crossref article DOI
 # Crossref article DOI

+Janeway can automatically register (also called "mint" or "deposit") Digital Object Identifiers (DOIs) for articles with Crossref, provided the journal’s settings are correctly configured.

+This page explains:
+- When DOIs are created and updated
+- How to check and manage DOIs using the DOI Manager
+- How to interpret DOI registration statuses
+- Which Crossref settings are required

 ## When are DOIs minted?

-If all the settings are properly configured (see below), Janeway handles DOI registration for you, stepping in at a few key points in the publishing pipeline.
+If Crossref settings are correctly configured, Janeway handles DOI registration automatically at key points in the publishing workflow.

-By default, a DOI is registered (a.k.a. minted, deposited) with Crossref when an article is accepted for publication.
-Some provisional metadata is sent at this time (No author-identifiable details are shared).
-When an article is scheduled for publication, a new request is sent to Crossref to update all metadata records.
+By default, Janeway registers a DOI with Crossref when an article is accepted for publication.

+After acceptance, the DOI will exist in Crossref’s system.
+However, the web page it points to may not yet be live if the article has not been published.
+This is expected and does not indicate a problem.

+Provisional metadata is sent, but no author-identifiable details are shared.

+Later, when the article is scheduled for publication, Janeway sends a deposit to Crossref to update the metadata.

+When the article is published, the DOI becomes a working permalink to the published article.

 > [!TIP]
-> You can let editors see a preview of the data that gets sent before accepting an article.
-See **Accept Article Warning** under Review Settings.
+> You can allow editors to preview the data that will be sent to Crossref before accepting an article.
+> See **Accept article warning** under **Review settings**.
 <!--missing hyperlink-->

-At this stage, the DOI will be registered with Crossref, but the webpage it points to on your journal website may not be active yet if the article isn't published yet.
-That's normal.

-The DOI is deposited with Crossref again when the article is published, so any metadata updated in the interim will also be updated in Crossref's metadata feeds.
-This is also when the DOI starts working as a permalink, in addition to being a unique identifier.

-There are things that might interrupt this default behavior.
-If you are importing backlist content, or there's an issue with the Crossref settings entered, or the required metadata isn't there, you may need to take a more active role.
-That's where the DOI Manager comes in.
+## When manual intervention may be needed

+The automatic workflow may be interrupted in some situations, for example:
+- Importing backlist content.
+- Missing or incomplete metadata.
+- Incorrect Crossref settings.

+In these cases, you may need to take action using the **DOI Manager**.

+//

 ## DOI manager

-You can see all the DOIs for a journal (if you are an editor) or for a press (if you are a staff member) in the DOI Manager.
+The **DOI Manager** allows you to view and manage DOI registration statuses.
+If you are an editor at journal level or if you are a staff member at press level.

-First, filter by date, registration status, or primary issue until you have an actionable set of articles.
+The DOI manager can handle up to 25 articles at a time.
+If your journal has more than 25 articles in total, use the filter to narrow the list of articles.
+You can filter by date, registration status, or primary issue until you have an actionable set of articles.

-At the moment, the DOI Manager can handle small batches, such as 20 articles, with no problems, but it may not be able to handle larger batches very well.
-We will optimize it to handle large batches in the future.

-In some cases, you can preview the XML that will get sent to Crossref.

-Once you have filtered the articles to your liking, you can take two
+Once you have filtered the list, you can:

-actions: **Register DOIs** and **Poll for status**. **Register DOIs** will package up all the metadata into XML and send it to Crossref.
+- **Register DOIs**
+  Sends the article metadata to Crossref for registration.

+- **Poll for status**
+  Checks the DOI status of Janeway articles.

-Crossref will put all the deposits they receive in a queue to process, so the status may not be immediate.
-After a few moments (or longer if it is a large batch), you can use **Poll for status** to check the result.
+Crossref processes deposits in a queue, so status updates may not appear immediately.
+If you want to check the status of a DOI, you can use **Poll for status**.

 > [!WARNING]
-> **Poll for status** on a large group of articles could take a long time, so test it out on a smaller group first.
+> Using **Poll for status** on a large number of articles could take a long time.
+You may wish to test a small set first when investigating potential issues.

+In some cases, you can also preview the XML that will be sent to Crossref before registering.

 ## Interpreting registration status

+Each DOI in the DOI Manager shows a registration status:

 - Unknown
     Janeway doesn't know the status.
-Try clicking **Poll for status**.
+Try **Poll for status**.

 - Not yet registered
     This DOI hasn't been registered yet.
 You can register it if what you see in the **DOI** column looks right (including pattern previews).

 - Queued at Crossref
-    The deposit batch you sent is waiting to be read by the Crossref servers.
+    The deposit has been received by Crossref and is waiting to be processed.

 - Registered
-    Success!
-Crossref understood all the metadata you sent and didn't find any problems with it.
+    Crossref successfully processed the metadata and didn't find any problems with it.

 > [!TIP]
-> A status of **Registered** does not necessarily mean that the DOI will resolve correctly, if the URL it points to isn't fully operational yet on the Janeway side (i.e., the article isn't published).
+> A status of **Registered** does not necessarily mean the DOI will resolve correctly if the article is not yet published (or if the URL is not operational for other reasons).

 - Registered (but some citations not correctly parsed)
-    Crossref understood the article-level metadata, but when it went to process the citations, there were errors.
-Check the XML in the **Response** column for details.
+    Article metadata was accepted, but citation parsing errors occurred.
+Check the XML shown in the **Response** column for details.

 - Registered with warning
-    Crossref understood and registered the DOI, but sent back a warning.
-Check the XML in the **Response** column for details.
+    The DOI was registered, but Crossref returned a warning.
+Check the **Response** column for more information.

 - Registration failed
-    Crossref tried to register the DOI but couldn't because of a problem.
-Check the XML in the **Response** column for details.
+    Crossref could not register the DOI due to an error.
+Check the **Response** column to identify the issue.

 ## Crossref settings

-To edit the Crossref settings, select **Crossref settings** from the manager interface.
-The fields are as follows:
+Crossref settings are configured from the Manager interface under **Crossref settings**.
+On this page, you will find the following fields used to configure Crossref:

-Use Crossref DOIs
+- Use Crossref DOIs
-If disabled, no DOIs will be minted
+     Enables or disables DOI registration for the journal.
+If disabled, no DOIs will be minted.

-Use Crossref Test Deposit Server
+Use Crossref test deposit server
-If enabled, DOIs will be minted on Crossref's test system

-Crossref Username
+    Sends DOIs to Crossref’s test system instead of the live system.
+Useful for testing only.

-Your crossref username
+- Crossref username

-Crossref Password
+    Your Crossref account username.
-Your crossref password

-Crossref Depositor Email
+- Crossref password
+  Your Crossref account password.

+- Crossref depositor email
-The email address of the depositor
+    The email address of the depositor.

-Crossref Depositor Name
+- Crossref depositor name
     The name of the depositor

-Crossref Prefix
-The prefix for your crossref account -- usually 10.XXXX

-Crossref Registrant Name
+- Crossref prefix
+  Your Crossref prefix, usually in the form `10.xxxx`.

+- Crossref registrant name
-The name of the registrant for this journal on Crossref's system (e.g.
+    The registrant name recorded with Crossref for this journal (for example, "Open Library of Humanities").
-Open Library of Humanities)

-DOI Display Prefix
-Text to prepend to DOIs -- used to generate DOI URLs

-DOI Display Suffix
-Text to append to DOIs -- also used to generate DOI URLs
+## DOI formatting settings

+- DOI display prefix
+  Text added before the DOI when generating display URLs.
+Usually `https://doi.org/`.

+- DOI display suffix
+    Text added after the DOI when generating display URLs.
+Usually left blank.

-DOI Pattern
+- DOI pattern
-The pattern for auto-generating DOIs.
-Defaults to using the journal code and article ID (e.g. `orbit.123`):
+    The DOI pattern controls how article DOIs are generated automatically.
+By default, Janeway uses the journal code and article ID, for example: `orbit.123`.
+Using the following objects:
     > `{% raw %}{{ article.journal.code }}.{{ article.pk }}{% endraw %}`

-Title DOI
+- Title DOI
-The DOI (not in URL format) registered for this journal (e.g.
-`10.001/my-journal`).
-It is included on all deposits for this journal.
-It must be registered ahead of time.
+    The DOI for the journal itself (not in URL format), for example: `10.001/my-journal`.
+It is included on all deposits for this journal and, is using, must be registered ahead of time.

-It is mandatory for a journal to have a DOI registered **only** when an ISSN is not available for a journal, as Crossref requires at least one unique identifier for every journal.
+A journal DOI is only mandatory if a journal does *not* have an ISSN, as Crossref requires at least one unique identifier per journal.

-However, even if your journal has an ISSN, Crossref still recommends registering a DOI for your journal.
+However, Crossref recommends registering a journal DOI even when an ISSN exists.
 We recommend using your journal code as the DOI.
-For example, with the prefix of `10.0001` and the journal code of `abcd`, you could set the journal DOI to `10.0001/abcd`.
+For example, with the prefix of `10.0001` and the journal code `abcd`, you could set the journal DOI to `10.0001/abcd`.